 It has long been theorized that the 1929 crash reflected “leverage-induced fire sales,” according to University of International Business and Economics’ Jiangze Bian, Chicago Booth’s Zhiguo He, Yale’s Kelly Shue, and Tsinghua University’s Hao Zhou.
 They acknowledge that the theory has been well-developed to explain how excessive leverage makes investors sell in emergency conditions, accelerating market crashes.
 But they suggest that, until now, the empirical research has been lacking—and the China crash finally offers empirical evidence.

 The researchers analyzed account-level data for hundreds of thousands of investors in China’s stock market.
 Because leverage was introduced in mainland China only in 2010, Bian, He, Shue, and Zhou were able to examine the implications of leverage-limiting regulations imposed in this decade.
-China also offers investors two sources of leverage—brokerage houses and online lending platforms, which, along with other nonbank lenders such as hedge funds and private foundations, make up what has come to be known as shadow banking.
-The researchers could thus study the effects of each type of borrowing.
+During the first half of 2015, there were two sources of leverage for Chinese investors—regulated brokerage houses and nonregulated online lending platforms.
+The latter, along with other nonbank lenders such as trust companies, formed the shadow-banking industry in China.
+The researchers thus studied the effects of each type of borrowing.

 According to standard economic theory, investors borrow during good times and put the money to work in the stock market, where they expect to earn higher returns than the interest they owe on the loans.
 Because their debt is secured by the value of stocks, lenders can demand full or partial repayment when stock prices fall.
 If investors can’t or won’t come up with cash to cover the difference, they have to sell shares to raise funds.
 This forced selling can cause stock prices to fall further as supply outstrips demand.